|Nutrition Facts (per serving)|

-Let the cake cool completely on a wire rack, then frost or dust with powdered sugar.
+Let the cake cool completely on a wire rack, then dust with confectioners' sugar.

-The unused (dry) cake mix should be kept in a sealed ziplock plastic bag to keep it fresh until you are able to use it.
-It is wise to mark a date on the box indicating when it was opened.
+The unused dry cake mix should be kept in a sealed zip-top plastic bag to keep it fresh until you are able to use it.
+It is wise to mark a date on the bag indicating when it was opened.
 Try to use the remaining cake mix within a couple of weeks.
 Even the small amount of air let into the packaging can start degrading the ingredients.
 This can result in the cake not rising as much.
 If you see any evidence of mold or discoloration, discard the unused cake mix rather than using it.

 Before using the remaining mix, measure it.
 If you halve a 15.2-ounce mix rather than an 18-ounce one you won't have the full 1 3/4 of a cup of mix to make this recipe again.